 Cotton is also a hypoallergenic material, meaning that it very rarely causes any allergic reactions, even for people with skin allergies.
 For this reason it is also often used in medical products such as bandages, as well as for clothing made for babies and infants.

 This material is a blend of natural cotton and synthetic polyester, usually with a mix ratio of 65% cotton and 35% polyester, or a 50/50 split between the two.
-Poly cotton is a popular material because it is – like cotton – strong, easy to customize, and quick to dry faster, but unlike cotton it can be more versatile due to the infusion of polyester.
-Unlike polyester, poly cotton doesn’t stick to the skin the way that synthetic materials like pure polyester can.
+Unlike polyester, polycotton doesn’t stick to the skin the way that synthetic materials like pure polyester can, but it can still make you sweat more.
+This is because, unlike pure cotton, polyester fibres in polycotton don’t help with breathability.
+On the plus size, polycotton doesn’t absorb moisture as well as pure cotton, so you’re less likely to look like you have sweaty armpits.

 However, while it is cheaper to produce than pure cotton (and, by association, cheaper to buy), it does not have the same look, and like pure polyester it can be associated with lower-quality products.
 In addition, it can be harmful for the environment if not recycled and disposed of correctly.